U.S. Department of Transportation

 The implementation of an electronic submittal process results in the need to have the State data meet more stringent entry requirements.
 States will have to implement some changes to operating procedures to accommodate this.
 These issues will be addressed as they arise in the line-by-line instructions.
 Some of the major issues are as follows:

-States that use Excel spreadsheets to develop their motor fuel reporting may choose to automate data entry using an FHWA designed Excel spreadsheet template.
+States that use Excel spreadsheets to import their data into the FUELS database reporting system in UPACS, may choose to automate data entry using an FHWA designed Excel spreadsheet template for importing.
 This template can be found at the following URL: www.fhwa.dot.gov/policy/ohpi/hss/formlist.htm.
-The Fuels and FASH menu of the UPACS website has an <import> menu that will allow you to submit the Excel spreadsheet template.
+The Fuels and FASH menu of the UPACS website has an <IMPORT> menu that will allow you to submit the Excel spreadsheet template.

 When changes in State tax law introduce a new exemption, fully refunded or taxed at other rate category, please provide a brief narrative description in the comment field associated with the data cell in the first report on which it appears.
 This information allows FHWA to interpret the data properly in its analyses.
 Once an exemption type has been assigned a category in the software application procedures, it will be retained there for future submissions (unless changes are implemented).

 Some States receive data on an annual basis rather than a monthly basis.
 Examples are States that can report annual LPG, aviation gasoline, mass transit fuel use, or gasohol data only at the end of the year.